Gunisalvo/eircode/README.md

 ### Starting the container

 Like on the running section it is important to externalize the configuration files in order to have a more flexible deployment.
 In order to accomplish this we can link an external directory with the configuration file with the **-v** flag.
+Please note that the current Dockerfile will look for **application-alliescomputing.properties** at your provided configuration directory.

 ```
 docker run -i -t -p 8080:8080 -v /path/to/your/env/config/override/directory:/home/eircode/config fexco/eircode:latest